 He was a graduate of the University of Oklahoma and born Donald Jacob ‘Jake’ Hager Jr. Jake Hager was a two-sport athlete while in college.
 As both a wrestler and a football player, he excelled.
 He was a second-string defensive tackle with the University.
 However, in his sophomore year, he pursued wrestling alone.
 While at the University, Hager set a record at the time for most pins in a second season with 30.
-It was during his second year of University where he was introduced to ironically enough current AEW commentator Jim Ross.
+During his second year of university, he was introduced to, ironically enough, current AEW commentator Jim Ross.

-Ross has long supported the Sooners University, football team.
-Their meeting came about through a mutual friend a member of the team as well in Dusty Dvoracek.
+Ross has long supported the Sooners University football team.
+Their meeting came about through a mutual friend, a member of the team as well in Dusty Dvoracek.
 It was at the time when Ross encouraged Hager to be in touch with him after he graduated.
 He graduated in 2006 with a Bachelor’s degree in Finance.
 Hager was in contact with Ross and the rest, as they say, is history.
 Jake Hager then had a professional tryout with the WWE at the time.
-After signing with the company in 2006 he was dubbed Jack Swagger.
+After signing with the company in 2006, he was dubbed Jack Swagger.
 His rise in the company was quite meteoric.
-By holding the World Heavyweight and the rebranded ECW Championship by the WWE, Swagger was in a prime position to succeed.
+By holding the World Heavyweight and the rebranded ECW Championship by the WWE.

 The Deep South Wrestling Years